 The world’s most prominent university entrance exam, the SAT, is undergoing a major facelift in a bid to preserve the relevance of the century-old standard for measuring readiness for higher education.

 Changes announced Wednesday by the U.S.-based College Board, which administers the SAT, are the most high-profile example of a broader re-examination of the way standardized tests measure students’ cognitive and test-taking skills.
 In Canada, provincial tests in public schools are undergoing changes to better measure softer, less academic skills like creativity, while entrance exams for law and medical schools are perennially criticized.

 The Ontario Science Centre was the location last month for a very useful event for anyone interested in private school education.
 PreConnect brought together many admissions officers, students and parents for an afternoon reception and showcase of the offerings of more than thirty private schools.
 There was a great turnout for the event, and many visitors were busy chatting with the school representatives and finding out information about the schools.

 Want your kid in prep school?
 Students reveal how to score a coveted spot

 The basket of stress balls outside the door is the first sign that this morning’s gathering is more work than play.

 Inside, parents eyeing private school for their children are mingling with experts in a speed-dating-style flurry.
-Held in a balloon-festooned party room at the Ontario Science Centre, the event has been arranged by Prepskills, a Toronto company that has been grooming children for admission to elite schools for almost a decade.
+Held in a balloon-festooned party room at the Ontario Science Centre, the event has been arranged by Prepskills, a Toronto company that has been grooming children for admission to elite schools since 2002.